Go to Manage Devices. It can be accessed both from Startup Configuration

 For single numeric values or a series of numbers use the OSC Scalar Out and OSC Vector Out modules.

 For these, you have to specify an output Device (from the list you’ve created in the initial setup, see above), and a target address.

 The actual sending of the message can be performed in two ways.
-You can send it at a specific time by triggering via the Send pin.
-Alternatively you can turn On Auto Send, in this case each time the Argument value is changed it is sent automatically.
+You can send it at a specific time by triggering it via the Send pin.
+Alternatively, you can turn On Auto Send, in this case, each time the Argument value is changed it is sent automatically.

-For sending arbitrary number of arguments of any type use the OSC Out module.
+For sending an arbitrary number of arguments of any type use the OSC Out module.